lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 For convenience, a valid bit is also available in that struct.
 The valid bit indicates that the HW_CFG partition has initialized.

+### Parameter and Memory Map Changes after D3/V3

+Note that all instantiation parameters can be changed without affecting D3/V3 status of the module.
+Similarly, it is permissible to change the contents (partition size, adding and removing items) of the `CREATOR_SW_CFG`, `OWNER_SW_CFG` and `HW_CFG` partitions without affecting D3 status.
+Note however that partition size changes may affect V3 coverage metrics, hence if the size any of the above three partitions is changed, V3 needs to be re-assessed.

 ## Design Details

 ### Block Diagram